 A reserve study will analyze the HOA’s major assets and determine the remaining useful life of each one.
 A reserve specialist also looks at the HOA’s finances to determine which funding option is best.
 The results of the reserve study will indicate how much money should be in your reserve funds.

 A special assessment is a one-time fee levied on homeowners.
-Special assessments are usually collected when the HOA does not have enough money in its reserves to cover large and unexpected expenses.
+The HOA usually collects special assessments when the HOA does not have enough money in its reserves to cover large and unexpected expenses.

 For instance, a roof replacement happens every 20 years.
 However, if it is damaged by a storm before that, the association might not have saved enough.
 Since a roof is a necessary feature, the HOA will levy a special assessment to cover the costs of a roof replacement.

 Special assessments will depend on the state’s laws and the community’s bylaws, but generally, homeowners must pay them.
-Just like HOA fees, there can be fines and consequences if homeowners refuse to pay the special assessment.
+Just like association fees, there can be fines and consequences if homeowners refuse to pay the special assessment.